Influence of light, temperature, and iron oxidation state on the dissolution rate of combusted iron particles in oxalic acid: Results and Discussion

-The detected particles in the recorded images also exhibit a variety of shapes that are in general non-spherical, as evident through $\Tilde{\mathrm{FR}}>1$ in Fig.~\ref{fig:particle_images_clusters_SEM}(a), but distinct from the \FetOt particle morphology of previous experiments \citep{LAUSCH2024}.
-In general, the median $\Tilde{\mathrm{FR}}\approx1.54$ (95\% CI [1.50, 1.55]) for all the experiments, that indicates elongated or irregular shaped objects.
-This does not agree with the scanning electron microscopy images in Fig.~\ref{fig:particle_images_clusters_SEM}(b) of the CIPs, which clearly show that the particles are spherical consistent with reports from the literature~\citep{WIINIKKA2018,TOTH202021,Li2021,CHOISEZ2022,POLETAEV2022}.
-This leads to the conclusion that most of the detected objects are clusters of particles rather than single, non-spherical particles, as shown in Fig.~\ref{fig:particle_images_clusters_SEM}.
-However, there are also some objects with almost perfectly spherical morphology, which are likely big, single particles.
-The evolution of $\mathrm{\Tilde{FR}}$ hints at different fragmentation mechanisms at play during the dissolution.
-While $\mathrm{\Tilde{FR}}$ fell continuously for the \FetOt particles, indicating their gradual breakup, the detected CIPs first become more needle shaped, before transitioning towards rounder shapes \citep{LAUSCH2024}.
+The detected objects in the recorded images exhibit various morphologies, which were generally non\textendash spherical, consistent with the $\Tilde{F}>1$ values in Fig.~\ref{fig:particle_images_clusters_SEM}\,(a).
+In general, the median $\Tilde{F}\approx1.54$ (95\% CI [1.50, 1.55]) for all experiments indicates elongated or irregularly shaped particles.
+These irregular shapes observed in the recorded images do not agree with the scanning electron microscopy images of spherical CIPs in Fig.~\ref{fig:particle_images_clusters_SEM}\,(b), which is consistent with various reports in the literature~\citep{WIINIKKA2018,TOTH2020,Li2021,CHOISEZ2022,POLETAEV2022}.
+This implies that most of the detected objects are clusters of spherical particles rather than single non\textendash spherical particles, as shown in Fig.~\ref{fig:particle_images_clusters_SEM}\,(c).
+However, as shown on the right of Fig.~\ref{fig:particle_images_clusters_SEM}\,(c), some objects with almost perfectly spherical morphologies are observed, which are probably large single particles.
+Although the particles clustered in solution, no residue was observed on the cuvette walls during or after the experiment, owing to the use of the F127 surfactant.
+The evolution of $\Tilde{F}$ over time suggests that different fragmentation mechanisms occur during dissolution.
+While $\Tilde{F}$ fell continuously for \FetOt particles in a previous study \citep{LAUSCH2024}, indicating their gradual breakup, the detected CIPs in the present study first became more needle\textendash shaped before transitioning toward rounder shapes.